 While, until recently, artificial intelligence (AI), was only a central theme in a science fiction movie, today, it’s becoming a mainstay for marketers.
-In recent years, many Fortune 500 companies have turned to AI/bot marketing to collect data for more personalized marketing approaches.
+In recent years, many Fortune 500 companies have turned to AI/bot marketing to collect data for more personalized Marketing For Gyms approaches.

 I, personally, rely heavily on automated nurture campaigns that run constantly, alerting prospects of upcoming events in my gym.
 By gathering information such as their name, location, email address, and cell phone numbers, we can set dates for email and text message campaigns to be sent out without much effort on our part.
 In fact, much of our business model relies on the ability to automate integrated campaigns between Facebook ads, Infusionsoft, ClickFunnels, Textedly, and Calendly.